Terminally Ill Adults (End of Life) Bill: Third reading

 On 20 June 2025, the House of Commons held a further debate on amendments followed by a vote on the bill as a whole.
 The bill was passed by 314 votes to 291, marking the last stage at which the Commons was able to reject the bill.
 The majority of Labour Party and Liberal Democrat MPs voted for the bill, while the majority of Conservative Party MPs voted against the bill.
+All of the Scottish National Party (SNP)'s MPs didn't vote.

 In terms of UK party leaders, those that voted "Aye" (yes) to the bill in its third and final reading included: